JeNaiKe/JeNaiKe/README.md

-I’m João Duarte!\
+Hi, I’m João Duarte, with Bachelor in computer science from ESTGV.\
-Bachelor in computer science.\
+Learning web frameworks + godot on past time.\
-Learning web frameworks + godot.
+Currently working as full-stack & devOp on Blockbastards.